jmuehlig/perf-cpp/README.md

 > Also check out the **[sampling on multiple CPUs/threads guide](https://jmuehlig.github.io/perf-cpp/sampling-parallel/)** for parallel sampling.

 ## Building
-*perf-cpp* is designed as a library (static or shared) that can be linked to your application.
+*perf-cpp* can be built as a static or shared library.

 ```bash
 git clone https://github.com/jmuehlig/perf-cpp.git